oren/oren.github.io/articles/build-product/README.md

 ## 2. The Product-Market Fit Pyramid
 ![product market fit](product-market-fit.png)

-You make hypothesis at each of the layers.
-You need to test them.
+Start from the bottom.
+Make hypothesis at each of the layer and test it.

 ## 3. Prioritizing Needs: Importance vs Satisfaction
 ![prioritize needs](prioritize-needs.jpeg)